davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

               main (41 bytes)
       ```

 3. **What's the stack library for?** You'll notice that I prepared you with the `stack.h` and `stack.c` files, which is a fully implemented stack.
-You should study `stack.c` to see how I use `malloc()` in various spots and later `free()` up the allocated memory.
+(For when writing your future programs, you should study `stack.c` to see how I use `malloc()` in various spots and later `free()` up the allocated memory.)
-    - When designing this program, you'll notice that you can't simply print every file or directory as soon as you encounter them.
-You can get away with this approach in Mode 1, but Mode 2 requires that you keep a collection of directories and files you actually want to print at the end.
+    - When writing Mode 2, you'll notice that you can't simply print every file or directory as soon as you encounter them.
+Mode 2 requires that you keep a set of directories and files you actually want to print at the end.
-    - You can use the given stack to store the set of files/directories that you wish to print.
+    - You can use the given stack to store this set of files/directories that you wish to print at the end.

-4. **UNIX system calls**
+4. **Making System Calls**

     - To open up directories and check what's inside, you will want to check out the following system calls through `#include <unistd.h>`:`opendir()`, `readdir()`, `closedir()`.
-      - When you read the contents of a directory, ignore any references to `.` and `..`
+    - When you read the contents of a directory, ignore any references to `.` and `..`.
       - Why?
-Remember that `.` means the current directory, and `..` means the parent directory.
-These references exist in *every* directory you open.
-So if you recursively open those up, then you'll just end up in an infinite recursion/loop!
+In most file systems, `.` refers to the current directory, and `..` means the parent directory.
+These exist in *every* directory you open.
+So if you recursively open those up, then you'll just end up in an infinite recursion!

-    - You should be able to traverse the contents of a directory using `readdir()`.
-Once you have a name of a file or directory, you need to to test if it's actually a regular file?
-A link?
-A directory?
+    - Once you have a name of a particular file or directory, you need to to test if it's actually a regular old file (or is it a shortcut?
+Is it a directory?)
 To get information on the file (how big is it?) you'll want to look into using the important `lstat(..)` system call provided in `#include <sys/stat.h>`
       - [sys/stat.h](https://pubs.opengroup.org/onlinepubs/007908799/xsh/sysstat.h.html)
-      - Note that the second parameter of `lstat(..)` accepts an *output parameter* (remember what those are from the previous assignment?), where it will store a `struct` with the file/directory's information.
+      - Note that the second parameter of `lstat(..)` accepts an *output parameter* (remember what those are from the previous assignment?), where it will update a `struct` with the file/directory's information.
-      - One of the fields in the output struct is a `mode_t st_mode`.
+      - One of the data members in the output struct is a `mode_t st_mode`.
 You can run the following tests on this field to check if the file that you `lstat(..)`ed is a *regular file* or a *directory* using `S_ISREG(mode_t m)` and `S_ISDIR(mode_t m)` functions respectively.
 As mentioned earlier, you should ignore all other types of files.

 5. Other header files you may want to look into before getting started on this assignment:
     - [dirent.h](https://pubs.opengroup.org/onlinepubs/7908799/xsh/dirent.h.html) for `DIR` type for representing a directory stream.
 This is to be used in conjunction with `opendir()` system call.
     - [sys/types.h](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/sys/types.h.html) for `mode_t`.

-6.  **Output formatting:** The names of *directories* must be followed with the suffix `"/ (directory)"`.
+6.  **Print Formatting:** When printing, the names of *directories* must be followed with the suffix `"/ (directory)"`.
 Names of *regular files* must be followed by the suffix `"(nnn bytes)"` where `nnn` is the number of bytes occupied by that file.
 If a file or directory is found within a subdirectory, its name must be indented by four spaces to signify that it is enclosed within the above directory.
     - Luckily, the listing does not needed to sorted in any particular order.

 7. Although the `.git/` directory exists (as it did in my sample output), it still may be wise to create your own "test-dummy" directory structure so that you test your program.